Richard Bruhn

-Richard Karl Wilhelm Bruhn (25 June 1886 Cismar, now administratively part of Grömitz – 8 July 1964 Düsseldorf) was a German automobile manufacturer and entrepreneur.
+Richard Karl Wilhelm Bruhn (25 June 1886 in Cismar, now administratively part of Grömitz – 8 July 1964 in Düsseldorf) was a German automobile manufacturer and entrepreneur.

 Parentage

 Bruhn was the son of a shoe maker called Heinrich Christian Emil Bruhn and his wife Karoline Ernestine Bruhn (born Glüsing).

 Early career

 On leaving his elementary school Bruhn undertook an apprenticeship as an electrician before switching to a career in Business.
 In 1907 he took a clerical position in the engineering section of AEG in Bremen.